-- 1. Size and shape constraints will not be checked during technical inspection, unless some team leader explicitly requests a check. - 2.
-All robots will be photographed or filmed during technical inspection. - 3.
-Once technical inspection is over, size constraints are checked only if someone assumes some physical change to a robot.
-Objections may be raised only up to 10 minutes before the game starts and only by a team leader. - 4.
-Compliance with the connection to the referee box and field AP will be tested.
-Also maximum emitted power by robots WiFi equipment will be tested according to RC-4.2.5. - 5.
-The opponent team must permit inspection of robots for 10 minutes, from 20 minutes to 10 minutes before game start. - 6.
-No objections will be taken later on.

-Note: Details of technical inspection are subject to changes by the League Technical Committee at any time, depending on the situation or requests by a team leader meeting on site.
+- 1. All robots will be photographed or filmed during technical inspection. - 2.
+Size, shape and weight constraints will be checked during the technical inspection. - 3.
+Compliance with the connection to the referee box and field AP will be checked.
+Also maximum emitted power by robots WiFi equipment will be tested according to RC-4.2.5. - 4.
+Compliance with ball handling limits (RC-12.0.1) will be checked. - 5.
+Once technical inspection is over, additional checks occur only if someone assumes some physical change to a robot.
+Objections may be raised only up to 10 minutes before the game starts and only by a team leader. - 6.
+The opponent team must permit inspection of robots for 10 minutes, from 20 minutes to 10 minutes before game start. - 7.
+No objections will be taken later on. - Note: Details of technical inspection are subject to changes by the League Technical Committee at any time, depending on the situation or requests by a team leader meeting on site.